- Daniel Davis

 A native of Phoenix, Arizona, Jonathan Travis has been a part of Phoenix Conservatory of Music since 2012.
 Having just picked up bass guitar in 2010, Jonathan joined PCM’s College Prep Program and flourished.
 Over the course of 3 years in the College Prep Program, he participated in a total of eighteen ensembles and gained knowledge in several styles of music.
 The performance experiences he gained through PCM influenced him to join several local bands.
 As a member of the band Northern Motel, he reached the semi-finals of Alice Cooper’s Proof is in the Pudding competition in 2016.
 He also reached the televised semi-finals of Tengo Talento, Mucho Talento as a member of Chris Reyes’ backing band that same year.

 Whenever he isn’t working at PCM, Jonathan enjoys furthering his musical abilities on the bass guitar by practicing and researching new techniques, as well as performing with local bands Northern Motel and Mama Butane.
-His bass work can be heard on Mama Butane‘s upcoming debut album, to be released in May 2017.
+His bass work can be heard on Mama Butane‘s upcoming debut album, High Spirits, to be released in May 2017.

 John Meier, Community Music Educator